No Mercy (2016): Aftermath

 On the following SmackDown, Shane McMahon and Daniel Bryan challenged Raw to three traditional Survivor Series elimination matches – involving each brand's best five male wrestlers, best five female wrestlers, and best five tag teams, respectively, to which Raw Commissioner Stephanie McMahon accepted.
 Focus then shifted on determining which wrestlers would represent Team SmackDown for the three teams at Survivor Series the following month.
-Also during this time, Dean Ambrose became the number one contender against AJ Styles for the WWE World Championship at SmackDown's next pay-per-view, TLC: Tables, Ladders & Chairs, in a Tables, Ladders, and Chairs match. and Randy Orton joined The Wyatt Family in a "if you can't beat them, join them" scenario.
+Also during this time, Dean Ambrose became the number one contender against AJ Styles for the WWE World Championship at SmackDown's next pay-per-view, TLC: Tables, Ladders & Chairs, in a Tables, Ladders, and Chairs match, and Randy Orton joined The Wyatt Family in an "if you can't beat them, join them" scenario.

 Dolph Ziggler offered The Miz a rematch for the Intercontinental Championship, but The Miz refused.
 Ziggler then made an open challenge to any Raw wrestler to face Ziggler for the title at Survivor Series.
 In response and thanks to Miz's wife Maryse, Miz got a rematch for the title before Survivor Series.
 Also, due to SmackDown defending their Intercontinental title against a wrestler from Raw, Daniel Bryan came to negotiations with Raw's General Manager Mick Foley to have Raw's WWE Cruiserweight Championship defended against a SmackDown wrestler.
 Bryan chose Kalisto and revealed that if Kalisto won, the entire cruiserweight division would come to SmackDown.

+On the November 15 episode of SmackDown, The Miz defeated Dolph Ziggler to win the Intercontinental Championship after interference from Maryse.
+The following week, after Miz won his match, Ziggler performed a Superkick on Miz, and a ladder match between the two for the title was subsequently scheduled for TLC.

+During Survivor Series, Nikki Bella, who was the captain of Team SmackDown for the women's elimination match, was attacked backstage.
+On the following SmackDown, Nikki accused Carmella of being the attacker, which Carmella denied.
+Nikki added that regardless of who attacked her, she would settle her differences with Carmella at TLC in a no disqualification match.

+Baron Corbin and Jack Swagger had a rematch on the October 18 episode of SmackDown, where Corbin was again victorious.
+This would be Swagger's final WWE appearance before his release the following year.

+Another match between Naomi and Alexa Bliss took place on the October 18 episode of SmackDown, where Bliss was victorious.
+On the November 8 episode, Becky Lynch retained the SmackDown Women's Championship against Bliss by submission, despite Bliss' foot being on the bottom rope.
+Due to this, another title match between Lynch and Bliss was scheduled for TLC, which was stipulated as a tables match.

 While this 2016 event was held exclusively for SmackDown, the 2017 event was held exclusively for Raw.